Kaindall/Kaindall/README.md

-- 👀 I’m interested to work in the IT area focusing in the Data Analyst or Engineering at Junior Level
+- 👀 I’m interested to work in the IT area focusing in the Data Sciente relative area at Junior Level
 - 🌱 I’m currently learning content to be a Data Analyst (Unimed BH Bootcamp by DIO)
 - 💞️ I’m looking to collaborate on all projects that I can, so if you need some help, contact me!
 - 📫 Reach me in any social media!
 I will answer more fast that I can.